 You will also have to sand it off to repaint.
 For a cost-effective option that offers great protection while still allowing the beauty of the wood to shine through, we recommend a trade quality fence wood stain.

-Choosing a fence paint, features to consider
+Choosing a fence paint

 Paint for fencing comes in many different forms and there a few features you should consider before purchasing.